theodorayy/singpass-face-demo-cdn-free/README.md

 ### dist folder

 **/dist** contains the build files for a static Vue.js SPA using the Nuxt framework.
 It also contains the offline build for iProov dependencies.

+The nuxt dependencies of ```code-prettify``` and ```materialdesignicons.min.css``` had been updated to read from local directory instead of cdn.

+To download the code-prettify, refer to [code-prettify npm package](https://www.jsdelivr.com/package/npm/code-prettify) for all the files.
+You should be able to download the package from there.
+Here are the next steps on what you need to do:

+1. Unzip the package
+2. Copy the **code-prettify** folder into **/dist**

+To download the materialdesignicons.min.css, refer to [materialdesignicons cdn](http://cdn.materialdesignicons.com/5.0.45/css/materialdesignicons.min.css).
+Create a ```blank materialdesignicons.min.css``` file and copy the content into it.

 ## How it works